Your health care provider can usually make a diagnosis of genital herpes based on a physical exam and a history of your sexual activity.

 Coping and support

-Finding out that you have genital herpes can cause embarrassment, shame and anger, among other emotions.
-You may be suspicious or resentful of your partner if you think he or she "gave" you the infection.
-Or you might fear rejection by your current partner or future partners.
+A diagnosis of genital herpes may cause embarrassment, shame, anger or other strong emotions.
+You may be suspicious or resentful of your partner.
+Or you might be worried about rejection by your current partner or future partners.

 - Communicate with your partner.
 Be open and honest about your feelings.
-Trust your partner and believe what he or she tells you.
-Don't assign blame.
-Genital herpes can lie dormant in your body for years, so it's often difficult to determine when you became infected.
+Trust your partner and believe what your partner tells you.

 - Educate yourself.
-Talk with your doctor or a counselor to learn how to live with the condition and minimize your chances of infecting others.
+Talk with your health care provider or a counselor.
+They can help you learn how to live with the condition.
+They can also help you lessen the chance of infecting others.
 Learn about your treatment options and how to manage outbreaks.

 - Join a support group.
-Look for a group in your area or online so that you can talk about your feelings and learn from others' experiences.
+Look for a group in your area or online.
+Talk about your feelings and learn from others' experiences.

 Preparing for your appointment

-If you think you have genital herpes or other sexually transmitted infection, make an appointment to see your primary care doctor or gynecologist.
+If you think you have genital herpes or another STI, make an appointment to see your health care provider.